zerolagtime/linux-audit-reporting/README.md

 ## Executive Summary

-Automate a manual audit review of a system to ensure that complete coverage is obtained for CNSS 1253 or JSIG, both of which are based upon NIST SP 800-53r4.
+The purpose of the Linux Audit Reporting software is to automate a manual audit review of a system to ensure that complete coverage is obtained for CNSS (Committee on National Security Systems) 1253 or JSIG (Joint Special Access Program (SAP) Implentation Guide), both of which are based upon NIST SP (National Institute of Science and Technology Special Publication) 800-53r4.

 ## Background

 National security systems have stringent auditing requirements that monitor users.
 Detailed audit records allow for complete and thorough forensic investigations of an incident.
-Audit records may even be considered as evidence, in the legal sense, should a prosecution be required.
-Auditors must also be able to prove that they are routinely performing audit reviews.
+In the legal sense, audit records may be evidence.
+Auditors must also be able to prove that they are performing audit reviews routinely.

-Auditing a Linux operating system has several pieces.
-Configuring the audit subsystem, verifying that all audit requirements are covered, collecting the audits during daily usage, reviewing the audit records, archiving the audit records and any reports.
-This program primarily focuses on review and archiving of audit records.
+Auditing a Linux operating system involves several processes, including configuring the audit subsystem, verifying that all audit requirements are covered, collecting the audits during daily usage, reviewing the audit records, and archiving the audit records and any reports.
+The Linux Audit Reporting  program focuses on review and archiving of audit records.

-This program is archived at https://gitlab.ext.rdte.afrl.af.mil/toddch/linux-audit-reporting [CAC required].
+The program is archived at https://gitlab.ext.rdte.afrl.af.mil/toddch/linux-audit-reporting (CAC required).

 ## Quick Usage

 ### Prerequisites

 - Version 1.0 only supports Red Hat Enterprise Linux 7.
-Open an issue if other platforms are needed.
+If the user requires other platforms, open an issue.
 - The system must already be compliant with a baseline that configured the AU-2 requirements for CNSS or JSIG (e.g. DISA STIG)
-- The user running the script must have sudo access
+- The user running the script must have `sudo` access
 - The script insists on recording who is running the report, so logging in as root, as security violation, is recorded

 ### Basics

 1. Either check out the code from the Git repository or download the ZIP, copy it to the system, and extract it to the auditor's home directory
-1. Log in as an auditor who has sudo access
+1. Log in as an auditor who has `sudo` access
 1. Change the working directory to the folder with this script with `cd linux_audit_reporting`
 1. Start a review the last 30 days of audit records with `./linux_audit_reporting`
 1. Read the detailed report as listed at the end of the script. (e.g. `more archive/20190624_034601-syslog1-audit_report.txt`)